slowernews/hamster-system/README.md

 ####How does it look?

-- Hamster-GTD uses a simplified version of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) for workflow management.Main differences:
+- Hamster-GTD uses a simplified version of [Secret Weapon](http://www.thesecretweapon.org/media/Manifesto/The-Secret-Weapon-Manifesto.pdf) for workflow management.<br>
+Main differences:

   - 4 Notebooks: